 To prevent a user from inadvertently turning off the roaming services provided by the Wi-Fi GW, fail-safe features are required for the configuration process.
+The Wi-Fi GW MUST prohibit the subscriber from disabling the access point radio as this would turn off all SSIDs.
 The Wi-Fi GW MUST provide a method for the subscriber to disable the wireless interface impacting only the subscriber's SSID.
-The Wi-Fi GW SHOULD let MSOs provide a means for their subscribers to shut down each radio interface and thus disable all the SSIDSs, including the operator configured ones (e.g., through a local configuration webpage).
 The Wi-Fi GW MUST NOT impact or provide any information regarding the operator configured SSIDs when the subscriber configures the subscriber designated SSID.